 All Day Darling (for Iconic Shakshuka)

-FWIW, we also enjoy their tender dressed greens, “lululemonade”, and gluten-free darling pancakes– which, yes, this is a great Asheville breakfast spot to visit if you or someone you’re with is gluten-free.
+FWIW, we also enjoy their tender dressed greens, “lululemonade”, chai tea lattes, sorghum sticky buns, and gluten-free darling pancakes. (<— Which, yes, this is also a great Asheville breakfast spot to visit if you or someone you’re with is gluten-free.
 They have a number of delicious menu items– like the Lox plate, the All Day Breakfast, and the naturally GF Thunderbowl (gluten-free fried chicken, harissa aioli, and pickled veggies)– that are either already gluten-free or easy-to-swap without cross contamination.
-(Just be sure to tell the server if you are a super sensitive Celiac.)
+Just be sure to tell the server if you are a super sensitive Celiac.)

 The portions here are hearty, so come hungry and plan to skip lunch.
 Even the foodie-friendly snacks– like the Fried Cauliflower and the “Devils on Horseback” (dates, almond, bacon) are not-to-be-missed.
 So good!